Hyderabad Metro: Ticketing and recharge

 The L&T Hyderabad project has an automated ticketing system with features such as contactless smart card based ticketing, slim automatic gates, payment by cash and credit/debit card, passenger operated ticket vending machine and provision of common ticketing system.
-It also have a provision of NFC-based technology to enable usage of mobile phones as fare media and high performance machine to avoid long queues.
-Hyderabad Metro Rail smart card acts as a virtual wallet that facilitates seamless travel.
-A smart card can be purchased from a ticketing office at any Hyderabad Metro station or through TSavaari App.
-A smart card can be recharged for a minimum amount of ₹ 50 and maximum amount of ₹ 3000.
-The smart card can be recharged through TSavaari App, HMR Passenger website (www.ltmetro.com), or Paytm App.
-There is 10% discount on all trips made through smart card.
-In December 2019, Hyderabad Metro started cashless QR (Quick Response) code payment option for e-tickets through MakeMyTrip and Goibibo.
-In October 2022, Hyderabad Metro became the first Metro rail in the country to launch an end-to-end fully digital payment-enabled Metro ticket booking through the WhatsApp e-ticketing facility.
+It also has a provision of NFC-based technology to enable usage of mobile phones for fare payments, to avoid long queues.
+The Hyderabad Metro Rail smart card acts as a virtual wallet that facilitates seamless travel.
+A smart card can be purchased from a ticketing office at any Hyderabad Metro station or through the TSavaari app.
+A smart card can be recharged for a minimum of ₹ 50 and a maximum of ₹ 3000.
+It can be recharged through the TSavaari app, the HMR passenger website, or the Paytm app.
+There is a 10% discount on all trips paid for via the smart card.
+In December 2019, Hyderabad Metro started a cashless QR code payment option for e-tickets through MakeMyTrip and Goibibo.
+In October 2022, Hyderabad Metro became the first metro rail in the country to launch an end-to-end fully digital payment-enabled metro ticket booking through the WhatsApp e-ticketing facility.
+In November 2024, Hyderabad Metro became the first metro rail in the country to launch Digital Ticketing through RCS e-Ticketing facility.
+This is made available through Google Messages from their official number (+91 8341146468).

-Samsung Data Systems India, a subsidiary of South Korean firm Samsung, has been awarded the automatic fare collection system package for the L&T metro rail project.
+Samsung Data Systems India, a subsidiary of the South Korean firm Samsung, was awarded the automatic fare collection system package for the L&T Metro rail project.
 The package involves design, manufacture, supply, installation, testing and commissioning of the system.
 Official ticket prices were announced on 25 November 2017.
 The base fare is ₹10 for up to 2 km.

+Sanitation and maintenance

+In 2023, the Hyderabad Metro implemented a system to collect user charges at stations with high passenger traffic to ensure effective maintenance of public washrooms.
+The management of these facilities was assigned to Sulabh International, a well-known sanitation organization.
+Under this arrangement, commuters are charged a nominal fee of Rs 2 for using urinals and Rs 5 for accessing toilets.